l05er29/8bit_MP/README.md

 - **SUB rd, x0, rs** computes the two's complement of the value in register `rs`, storing the result in register `rd`.
 This operation is used to implement the `NEG rd, rs` assembler pseudo-instruction, which negates the value in register `rs`.

-## Pipelining

-Pipelining is a technique used to enhance the performance of a microprocessor by overlapping the execution of multiple instructions.
-In our 8-bit RISC microprocessor design, we implement a 5-stage pipeline.
-Each stage of the pipeline is separated by pipeline latches (also known as pipeline registers) to hold intermediate data and control signals between stages.

 ### Pipeline Stages

 1. **IF (Instruction Fetch)**: Fetches the instruction from memory.